SAP/abap-cleaner/docs/rules/CheckOutsideLoopRule.md

     " CHECKs inside the method
     CHECK line_exists( its_table[ 0 ] )
        OR lines( its_table ) > 2  AND line_exists( its_table[ 1 ] ).
   ENDMETHOD.

+  METHOD check_after_checkpoints.
+    " various checkpoints
+    BREAK-POINT.
+    LOG-POINT ID any_id.
+    ASSERT iv_value > 0.

+    CHECK its_table IS NOT INITIAL.

+    DATA lv_any_value TYPE i.

+    CLEAR ev_success.
+    CHECK its_table IS NOT INITIAL.
+  ENDMETHOD.
 ```